ChingHongFung/Unsupervised-Learning-NBA-Player-Dataset/README.md

 ![hierarchical](https://user-images.githubusercontent.com/91271318/137004265-8a586b60-c3da-43af-b462-276d47d7a40f.png)

 #### Mean-shift
-The bandwith of the shifting window is set to 1 as an arbitary number which also could be tuned in future works.
+The bandwidth of the shifting window is set to 1 as an arbitary number which also could be tuned in future works.

 Diagram of Mean-shift results: